EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_gp_tutorial.md

-To train our GP, we use the `fit` method with the training data:
+To train our GP, we use the [`fit`][exauq.core.emulators.MogpEmulator.fit] method with the training data:

 ``` { .python .copy }